Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/wrcs.md

 The ballistic computer is not directly accessed by the flight crew, but instead pre-set based on the configured loadout by the ground crew to add the necessary ejection bias factors.
-The computer uses these pre-set bias factors in conjunction with a coeficient setting for munition drag in the Dive Toss mode to calculate accurate delivery.
+The computer uses these pre-set bias factors in conjunction with a coefficient setting for munition drag in the Dive Toss mode to calculate accurate delivery.

 ## WRCS Built-In-Test (BIT)